wenzaca/SmartGarden/README.md

 - Create new tables for Watering and Fans status.
 - Add new sensor readings methods
 - Split script from server
+- Change session to use the flask_login lib